alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2019-10-12-adventures-in-the-terraform-dsl-part-viii-the-puppet-provisioner.md

 ## Discussion

-It has been quite a journey setting all of this up.
-I do hope it assists others to get started.
+It has been a journey to set all of this up that, as mentioned already, led me to submit patches into both Terraform and one of the Bolt modules.
+I do hope it is useful to get others up to speed quickly.

-For users who are already using Terraform, Puppet Bolt, and Puppet to manage their EC2 infrastructure, I expect that this provisioner will be useful and they probably will want to think about using it.
+For those who are already using Terraform, Puppet Bolt, and Puppet to manage their EC2 infrastructure, I expect that this provisioner will be useful and they probably will want to think about using it.
 When it is all set up it feels quite clean and it is a nice user experience.
-Remember that, as I mentioned already, most of the complexity in my solution lies in setting up the Puppet Master in Terraform.
-But this will not be a consideration for people who are already using Puppet Masters.
+Remember, as I mentioned already, that most of the complexity in the solution relates to setting up the Puppet Master in Terraform.
+That will not be a consideration for most people who are already using Puppet Masters.

 The more interesting question might be this: Who should use this if they are _not_ already using Terraform, Puppet Bolt, and Puppet to manage their EC2 instances?
 How _should_ you manage a fleet of EC2 instances using Terraform?